- What Are Identical Twins?

-Identical or monozygotic twins are formed when one sperm fertilizes one egg to form one zygote, which then splits into two separate embryos that develop into two foetuses in the same womb.
-In assisted pregnancy, if one fertilized egg is returned to the mother’s uterus then this egg may divide and produce identical twins in the womb.
+Identical or monozygotic twins are formed when one sperm fertilises one egg to form one zygote, which then splits into two separate embryos that develop into two foetuses in the same womb.
+This phenomenon is observed in natural as well as assisted pregnancies.
+In assisted pregnancy, if one fertilised egg is returned to the mother’s uterus, the egg may divide and produce identical twins in the womb.

-- Family Size: Having twins can sometimes just be a numbers game.
-The odds of having twins are slim but if you keep having kids, some of them are bound to be twins
+- Family Size: Having twins can sometimes just be a number game.
+The odds of having twins are slim, but if you keep having kids, some of them are bound to be twins.

 - Pills: Fertility pills can overstimulate the ovaries and lead to multiple eggs being produced at a given time.